deshawnwatson100-max/klarity-app/README.md

 ✅ **Animated waveform visualizer with 35 bars**
 ✅ **Organic animation with randomized timing**
 ✅ **Processing overlay with status messages**
+✅ **Tone Modulation Feature** - "Need a Different Approach?" card with Direct/Gentle/Neutral options ✅ **Modulated Replies** - Context-aware replies with supportive guidance notes ✅ **Add More Context** - Inline text/voice input for enriching analysis ✅ **Voice Context Transcription** - Whisper API integration for spoken context ✅ **Context Re-analysis** - Updates guidance with enriched information ✅ **Confirmation Questions** - "Is this more aligned with how you're feeling?"

 ## Future Enhancements